DWRL-Texas/Export-Arduino-Data/README.md

 This is a tutorial for migrating serial data from Arduino IDE to Google Sheets or Excel using the CoolTerm application.

-Before we get started, locate, download and install the appropriate version of [CoolTerm](https://freeware.the-meiers.org/).
+## Before we get started:
+1. Locate, download and install the appropriate version of [CoolTerm](https://freeware.the-meiers.org/).
+2. Be sure your Arduino IDE code is writing data to the Serial port in a format suitable for export, with each data value separated by a comma with no spaces.

-## Collecting Serial Data:
+## Collecting Serial Data for Export:

 1. In the Arduino IDE, compile and upload your code to the Arduino to begin gathering sensor data, but do not launch the Serial Monitor.
 2. Launch the CoolTerm application.